benzvette/hello-world/README.md

 # hello-world
 Just another repository
-This is my first attemp at learning Git an GitHub.
+This is my first attempt at learning Git an GitHub.
 It looks great